 UCAS (Universities and Colleges Admissions Service)

 On 19th March 2019 the Head of Sixth Form, Miss Shaw-Kew, gave a presentation to year 12 students and their parents/guardians about applying to university and the support that is available at Mascalls Academy to students who are interested in progressing to Higher Education after they have completed their A levels.

 The slides from that presentation are available to view here UCAS Information Evening Presentation Mar 2019

 UCAS Finance Information

-Miss Shaw-Kew hosted another information evening on 5th March 2019 aimed at current year 13 students, and their parents/guardians, who have already applied to University, or who are considering applying at a later date, about financial support whilst studying for a degree.
+Miss Shaw-Kew hosted an information evening on 3rd March 2020 aimed at current Year 13 students, and their parents/guardians, who have already applied to University, or who are considering applying at a later date, about financial support whilst studying for a degree.

-UCAS stage exhibitions across the UK every year.
-We will be taking a group of current year 12 students to visit one of them at the University of Brighton on 25th April 2019.
-If you are interested in attending an exhibition this year but are unable to join the Mascalls Academy Sixth Form trip, check out other 2019 dates on the UCAS website.
+UCAS organise public exhibitions across the UK every year.
+We will be taking a group of current Year 12 students to visit one of them at the Kent Event Centre in Maidstone on 27th March 2020.
+If you are interested in attending an exhibition this year but are unable to join the Mascalls Academy Sixth Form trip, check out other 2020 dates on the UCAS website.